< SEE ALL POSTS

 It’s feeding the defections to booth rental and suites.
 Asking the right question and understanding commission alternatives will stir things up.
 (And no, “what are the advantages of salon commission vs. booth rental” is not the right question either.)

 Things need to get stirred up if salons and spas are to succeed and good employees can earn great pay for great work.
 BUT … owners need to learn how to run their companies differently.
 Do your research.
-Call for a comp coach call.
+Sign up for a free coaching session.
 Open up to new thinking that works and end the insane cycle of “who gets what piece.”